vethulas/dba/README.md

 # dba
-Some useful scripts for Oracle Database Administrator.
+Some useful scripts for Oracle DBA.